Fluffy Paradise: Light novel

 The light novel began publication online on the novel posting website Shōsetsuka ni Narō on November 5, 2012.
 The series was later acquired by Futabasha, who began publishing the series with illustrations by Kiouran on July 15, 2016 under their M Novels f imprint.
-As of January 2023, 14 volumes have been released.
+As of July 10, 2025, nineteen volumes have been released.

-Volume list
+In June 2023, Cross Infinite World announced that they licensed the series in English.

+Volumes

 Manga

 A manga adaptation with illustrations by Yuriko Takagami began serialization on Futabasha's Gaugau Monster manga website on November 6, 2017.
-As of October 2022, the series' individual chapters have been collected into ten tankōbon volumes.
+The series' individual chapters have been collected into sixteen tankōbon volumes as of October 30, 2025.

-Coolmic is publishing the manga in English under the title Fluffy Paradise.
+Coolmic is publishing the manga in English.

-Volume list
+Volumes

 Anime

 An anime adaptation was announced on July 9, 2022.
-It was later revealed to be a television series that is set to premiere in 2023.
+It was later revealed to be a television series produced by EMT Squared and directed by Jun'ichi Kitamura, with scripts supervised by Deko Akao, and character designs handled by Asami Miyazaki.
+It was initially scheduled for 2023, but was later delayed as a result of "various circumstances".
+The series aired from January 7 to March 24, 2024, on Tokyo MX and other networks.
+The opening theme song is "Cotton Days", performed by Sizuk, and the ending theme song is "Fuwa Fuwa Party Tsurarete Happy" (ふわふわpartyつられてhappy), performed by harmoe.
+Crunchyroll streamed the series outside of Asia.

+Episodes

 Reception

 The light novels and manga combined have 1.6 million copies in circulation.